defold/defold.github.io/_posts/2020-05-19-Defold-is-now-open-source.md

 STOCKHOLM, SWEDEN - May 19, 2020 - Mobile games company King today announced that the Defold game engine is available as an open source project.
 As part of the open source process King has transferred Defold to a software foundation; the Defold Foundation.
 The Defold Foundation has taken full ownership of the Defold product and services, including the website, build servers, user forum and social media channels.
 The source code is available on GitHub.

-“We are immensely proud to be able to open source Defold and we’re eager to start the journey as an open source game engine together with our great community of Defold developers.
-We would also wish to thank King for believing in our vision and entrusting Defold to the Defold Foundation.” says Björn Ritzl, Product Owner, the Defold Foundation.
+“We are immensely proud to be able to open source Defold and we’re eager to start the journey as an open source game engine together with our great community of game developers building games using Defold.
+We would also wish to thank King for believing in our open source vision and entrusting Defold to the Defold Foundation.” says Björn Ritzl, Product Owner, the Defold Foundation.

 Developers from the original development team will leave King to work full time on Defold on behalf of the Defold Foundation.
 The foundation will work closely with the developer community and industry partners to drive new development in 2020 and beyond.